telefonicaid/fiware-facts/docker/README.md

     fiware-facts       latest              bd78d006c2ea        About a minute ago   480.8 MB ...

-fiware-facts image needs somce dockers mysql and rabbit alredy deployed.
-Thus, to deploy the container we need to execute the command `docker run -p 8000:8000 -e PASSWORD=$PASSWORD -l rabbit -l mysql fiware-murano`.
+fiware-facts image needs some dockers containers: mysql and rabbit already deployed.
+Thus, to deploy the container we need to execute the command `docker run -p 8000:8000 -l rabbit -l mysql fiware-facts`.
 It will launch the fiware-facts service listening on port 8000, which is linked to mysql and rabbit dockers.

 To check that the service is running correcly, just do